waynerobinson/xeroizer/README.md

 # An invoice created without a status will default to 'DRAFT'
 invoice.approved?

-# Payments can only be created against 'AUTHROISED' invoices
+# Payments can only be created against 'AUTHORISED' invoices
 invoice.approve!

 # Find the first bank account